Nico Hoerner Player Props: Cubs vs. Padres

 Padres Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Padres pitching staff ranks 22nd in the league.
+- The Padres pitching staff ranks 21st in MLB with a collective 8.5 strikeouts per nine innings.

-- The Padres have the ninth-ranked team ERA among all league pitching staffs (3.91).
+- The Padres have the ninth-ranked team ERA among all MLB pitching staffs (3.87).

-- Padres pitchers combine to allow the 10th-fewest home runs in baseball (59 total, 1.1 per game).
+- The Padres allow the ninth-fewest home runs in baseball (60 total, 1.1 per game).

-- In his most recent time out on Saturday, the right-hander threw seven innings against the New York Yankees, allowing two earned runs while surrendering five hits.
+- The righty last pitched on Sunday against the New York Yankees, when he threw 2 2/3 innings, allowing seven earned runs while giving up seven hits.

+- The 36-year-old has amassed a 4.61 ERA and 9.4 strikeouts per nine innings in 10 games this season, while allowing a batting average of .244 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.